calvinkma/VRobot/README.md

 # VRobot
-VRobot contains a collection of embedded programs and an accompanying PC-side script which together allow a user to see through the eyes of a mobile robot using an Oculus Rift, and at the same time control it with their own motions and an Xbox controller.
+VRobot contains a collection of embedded programs and an accompanying PC-side script which together allow a user to see through the eyes of a mobile robot using an Oculus Rift, and at the same time control it with their head motions and an Xbox controller.

 # Requirements
-The Arduino IDE is required to program the microcontrollers, which are an Arduino Uno 101 and Arduino Uno.
+The Arduino IDE is required to program the microcontrollers, which are an Arduino 101 and Arduino Uno.
+Some essential features include:
+- NRF Wireless Transeiver Modules
+- Qualcomm DragonBoard
+- Precision Servo Motor

 For the PC-side script, the following Python libraries are required:
 - os
 - sys
 - threading